medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 It is optional to include the timestamp: Communication.payload:attachment.content[x]:contentAttachment.creation, which represents the date and time the attachment was created.
 [Click here for more information about this timestamp.](./StructureDefinition-medcom-careCommunication-communication.html#signature-and-relevant-information)

-#### IDs

-All instances of a profile shall have a global unique id by using an UUID.
-[Read more about the use of ids here](https://medcomdk.github.io/MedCom-FHIR-Communication/assets/documents/052.2_MessageHeader_Identifiers_Timestamps.html).

 #### Examples
 The [examples page](examples.html) illustrates a flow of CareCommunications sent between healthcare parties.
 This includes new message, replies and forwarded messages.